Welcome to the BCS Program Overview!

 Danner Boot Co. graciously donates their returned boots to Birch Community Services.
 Their donation is based on the criteria that they believe our participants or agency participants are not in a financial position to purchase Danner Boots; therefore, the company is not losing any potential sales.
 For that reason, we have set up some guidelines to distribute these boots.
 Please note the requirements and restrictions below:

-• If you or another in your household needs boots, you may ask at check-in if you are eligible.
-To be eligible, you must have completed a closing shift within the last 3 months, have no more than two missed commitments in the last 2 years, and only owe the current month’s volunteer hours.
+- If you or another in your household needs boots, you may schedule a shop on a boot day.
+If you are eligible to shop, you are eligible for boots.
 Boots are only for those living with you who are listed on your participation form.
-DO NOT give boots to friends, or family not living with you.
+DO NOT give boots to friends or to family not living with you.
 Under no circumstances may the boots be sold.
 Anyone discovered doing this will be removed from the program immediately.

-• It is understood that all boots have been returned to the factory and therefore have some sort of defect.
-Some defects are obvious, while others are so slight that we can’t see them if we look for them.
+- It is understood that all boots have been returned to the factory, and therefore have some sort of defect.
+Some defects are obvious, while others are so slight, we can’t see them if we look for it.

-• Please do not forget to write a thank you note to Danner!
-Just bring it to the office, and we’ll get it to them.
+- Please do not forget to write a thank you note to Danner!

 Monthly Program Dues